Platform-OS/platformos-check/docs/checks/undefined_object.md

 ## Version

-This check has been introduced in Theme Check 0.1.0.
+This check has been introduced in platformOS Check 0.1.0.

 ## Resources